 7 Where the cylinder block is made of aluminium, replaceable wet liners are fitted.
-Sealing O-rings are fitted at the base of each liner, to prevent the escape of coolant into the sump.
+Sealing O-rings are fitted at the base of each liner, to prevent the escape of coolant into the sump iron, the cylinder bores are an integral part of the cylinder block.
+On this type of engine the cylinder bores are sometimes referred to as having dry liners.